-Working Formula questions are often used in Maths, Chemistry and Physics.
-It is a question component for advanced formula writing.
+Working Formula questions are often used in Maths and Science for advanced formula writing.
 Students need to write something that matches one of the steps you have written in order to get a tick or be marked correct.

 To create a question containing a Working Formula component, add an Extended Response question and select the Blank slide option.

-In the new window that opens you can write the starting formula in the gap under Add explanation.
+In the new window that opens, write the starting formula in the box under Add explanation.
 You can add additional steps by pressing enter or the New step option.

-Ticking the Marked option will select that working to be marked for the student attempt.
+Ticking the Marked box will force that line of working to be a marked step, for a student attempt.
 You can select multiple steps to require marking.